akka/akka-management/docs/src/main/paradox/cluster-http-management.md

 <a id="http-cluster-management"></a>
 # Cluster Http Management

-Akka Management Cluster HTTP is a Management extension that allows you interaction with an `akka-cluster` through an HTTP interface.
+Akka Management Cluster HTTP is a Management extension that allows interaction with an `akka-cluster` through an HTTP interface.
-This management extension exposes different operations to manage nodes in a cluster as well as a health checks based on the cluster state.
+This management extension exposes different operations to manage nodes in a cluster as well as health checks based on the cluster state.

 The operations exposed are comparable to the Command Line Management tool or the JMX interface `akka-cluster` provides.